Measuring Association Between Labels and Free-Text Rationales: Additional Information

 \subsection{Details of T5}

 The T5 model \cite{raffel2019exploring} is pretrained on a multi-task mixture of unsupervised and supervised tasks, including machine translation, question answering, abstractive summarization, and text classification.
 Its inputs and outputs to every task are text sequences; we provide the input-output formatting for training and decoding of our T5 models in~\autoref{tab:t5_data_format}.
+T5 can provide any word in the vocabulary as an answer.